 If you suspect that medical negligence caused your child’s injury, you may be entitled to receive compensation for medical expenses, pain and suffering, emotional distress, lost wages, future medical costs, and more.
 Filing birth injury lawsuits can be complex, so it is vital that you retain an experienced personal injury lawyer who will fight for you and your family.

 Many birth injuries do not present symptoms right away.
 In fact, some birth injuries only show up years later when they have already caused significant damage to brain development or other body systems.
 Many children who suffer birth injuries have no outward signs whatsoever until they start to severely affect their lives.
 Some of the common symptoms of birth injuries include:

 Brachial Plexus Injury

 The brachial plexus is a bundle of nerves located between the shoulder and neck.
-These nerves control the arm, the hand, and the fingers.
-Brachial plexus injuries are caused when too much force is used during a vaginal delivery with shoulder dystocia (a condition in which the baby’s shoulder is wedged behind the mother’s pubic bone).
+These nerves control the arm, hand and fingers.
+Brachial plexus injuries are caused when too much force is used during a vaginal delivery involving shoulder dystocia (a condition in which the baby’s shoulder is wedged behind the mother’s pubic bone).
 A condition called Erb’s palsy is a common form of brachial plexus injury.
-Serious forms of Erb’s palsy can be permanent and can paralyze the upper body, inhibit arm movement, cause limpness, and cause a lack of muscle control.
+Serious forms of Erb’s palsy can be permanent and can paralyze the upper body, inhibit arm movement, cause limpness and cause a lack of muscle control.